What colors complement SW 7015 Repose Gray? Here’s 4 different color palettes to choose no matter what your style is.

 4. Shabby Decor Palette

-Our versatile Repose Gray is also a lovely neutral base to indulge your shabby decor love.
-It looks absolutely perfect on bathroom cabinets, trim and doors while Sw 8917 Shell White can be rolled on walls, kitchen cabinets or trim.
+Versatile Repose Gray is a lovely neutral base to indulge your love of shabby decor.
+It looks absolutely perfect on bathroom cabinets, trim and doors while SW 8917 Shell White can be rolled on walls, kitchen cabinets or trim.

-What lifts both those neutral colors into shabby distressed heaven are the seafoam green of SW 6477 Tidewater and SW 9692 aptly named Cotton Candy.
-On their own these two colors would be too sweet, but Repose Gray and Shell White keep them from getting sugary.
+What lifts both those neutral colors into shabby distressed heaven are the seafoam green of SW 6477 Tidewater and SW 9692 Cotton Candy.
+Two colors would be too sweet on their own, but Repose Gray and Shell White keep it sugar-free.

-By all means use either Tidewater or Cotton Candy on walls but use with a light touch.
-While they’re perfect for child’s bedroom or bathroom, they might be too much in a master bedroom.
-Take your cue from these colors to pick your fabrics, rugs, pillows and curtains!
+By all means use Tidewater or Cotton Candy on walls but with a light touch.
+Perfect for child’s bedroom or bathroom!

-Those tables, chairs and dressers can also be painted in any of these colors.
-When you have a palette like this, you can mix and match all the colors together and they still work.
+Tables, chairs and dressers can be painted in any of these colors.
+With a palette like this, mix and match all the colors and they still work.

 - SW 8917 Shell White